Monster: The Ed Gein Story: Development

 On September 16, 2024, it was announced that the third season of Monster will focus on convicted murderer and suspected serial killer Ed Gein.
 On October 4, it was confirmed that the season would be titled The Original Monster, exploring Ed Gein's life as the first "celebrity serial killer" and examining how true crime evolved into a pop culture phenomenon.
-The season was retitled to The Ed Gein Story in August 2025.
+The season was retitled to Monster: The Ed Gein Story in August 2025.

-It is the first season of the Monster anthology series not helmed by Ryan Murphy as a creator.
+It is the first season of the Monster anthology series not helmed by Ryan Murphy as a co-creator.

 Casting

 On September 16, 2024, it was announced that Charlie Hunnam had been cast to portray Gein.
 On October 15, it was announced that Laurie Metcalf, Tom Hollander, and Olivia Williams had joined the cast, as Augusta Gein, Alfred Hitchcock and Alma Reville, respectively.
 In February 2025, it was announced that Suzanna Son had been cast as a series regular in an undisclosed role.
 The full cast was announced in August 2025.